JoaoOMago/JoaoOMago/README.md

 I did my high school education at ETEC Pedro Ferreira alves as a Mechatronic technician in Mogi Mirim.

-Here is a random fact about me - I have been on this planet for **8007 days**.
+Here is a random fact about me - I have been on this planet for **8008 days**.

-And here is a just a random fact -  **The first owner of the Marlboro Company died of lung cancer**.
+And here is a just a random fact -  **In 1865, the U.S. Secret Service was first established for the specific purpose to combat the counterfeiting of money**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)